 There were vast untapped resources of iron in the West.
 The United States produced only one-fifth of the total iron that England had produced.
-Post the Civil War, however, American industrialists focused on the Bessemer process and gave birth to a steel industry that would reap more profits than the Gold Rush of 1849.
-American steel would be used to build roads, bridges, and railway tracks across the country.
+Post the Civil War, American industrialists focused on the Bessemer process and gave birth to a steel industry that would reap more profits than the Gold Rush of 1849.
+American steel found its usage to build roads, bridges, and railway tracks across the country.

-Andrew Carnegie, a young immigrant from Scotland, quickly worked his way up the railway industry ladder, after he was hired as a personal secretary by a high-ranking official at the Pennsylvania Railroad Company.
-From being a messenger boy in his teenage, he became an investor in a rail factory, locomotive works, iron mill, and a bridge-building company by the time he was 30 years of age.
+Andrew Carnegie, a young immigrant from Scotland, quickly worked his way up the railway industry ladder.
+Initially, he was hired as a personal secretary by a high-ranking official at the Pennsylvania Railroad Company.
+From being a messenger boy in his teenager, he became an investor in a rail factory, locomotive works, iron mill, and a bridge-building company by the time he was 30 years of age.
 He was solely responsible for the mass production of cast iron at his mill.

-It was Carnegie who had brought the improved Bessemer process to the West; he had gathered phosphorus-free iron to produce high-quality steel so that it could be used in building solid bridges.
-The steel mill established in Homestead, Pennsylvania by Carnegie produced a steel alloy that was used by architects to build the then-new skyscrapers—tall buildings that the world had never before seen.
+It was Carnegie who had brought the improved Bessemer process to the West.
+He had gathered phosphorus-free iron to produce high-quality steel so that it could find application in building solid bridges.
+The steel mill established in Homestead, Pennsylvania by Carnegie produced a steel alloy used by architects to build the then-new skyscrapers.
+They were tall buildings that the world had never before seen.
 In 1889, the Carnegie Steel Company was born.

-Among other steel companies coming up in the United States, there was one Homestead Steel Works, where matters were getting unstable.
-To start off, the wages were kept low to cut down costs.
+Among other steel companies in the United States, Homestead Steel Works caught everyone’s attention.
+Matters got unstable there.
+To start, the wages were low to cut down costs.
 Furthermore, there were frequent accidents at the mill.
-To top it all, the air was heavily polluted.
+To top it all off, the air got heavily polluted.
 There was a rift between the workers union at the mill and the Carnegie Steel Company, with the chairman, Henry Frick, looking to cut wages.
 As a retaliation, the union burnt an effigy of Frick.
 Frick responded by fencing the mill with barbed wires.
 The workers then called for a strike and were fired thereafter.